needle-tools/IL-explorer/Readme.md

 # IL Explorer 🔬

-Utility window to view Intermediate Language (IL) for any type in Unity Project
+Utility window to view Intermediate Language (IL) for any type in a Unity Project

 ![](package/Documentation~/window.png)